JakeG2004/CS121/assign3/log.md

 FEB 27 2:45 PM: <br>
 Im just gonna restart with a clean slate and try to implement it myself rather than following the provided program description <br>
 4:15 it all works now.
 Valgrind detects no leaks and I haven't had it crash.
 Now i get to make it pretty. <br>
+4:57 beautification done.
+I think ill call it a day here. <br>

 ## struggles:
 pop keeps throwing errors for me turns out it was not pop.
 It's peek.
 I learned that through GDB.
 Handy piece of software that one is

+## what did i learn:
+valgrind and gdb <br>